fbpx

 What to expect from Individual Counselling?

-Related to the last point, counselling is about embracing a lifestyle of wellbeing.
+Like I’ve been saying, counselling is about embracing a lifestyle based on growth and wellbeing.
 It’s a journey.
 The sometimes scary step of finding a therapist may be one of the most important things you ever do.
 When you take this step, you are choosing to look at what was too big and frightening in the past.
-As you show up for your first day of in person counselling or web work, you are making the decision to accept help and let go of what has held you back—an act of tremendous courage and compassion
+As you show up for your first day of in person counselling or web work, you are making the decision to accept help and let go of what has held you back—an act of tremendous courage and compassion.

 Counsellors